diacoal/swiss-developer-keyboard-layout/README.md

 **Linux**
 The remapping is done via `xkb`, which should work for any desktop environment for Xorg as well as Wayland.
+(Note: the swiss french layout is not yet available for linux)

 ``` sh
 # Copy the layout files to $XDG_CONFIG_HOME/xkb